rrakhmanto/stop-start/README.md

 #### A note on stages

 When initialising the project - Serverless, with your input, will set up what is called a stage for you.
 Stages can be used for various things, typically they are used to separate production accounts from dev/test/uat acocunts.
 Each stage maps to a separate AWS account and these need to be configured in the user profile under ~/.aws/.
-Here they can be used to separate various accounts if so desired as this is the way to manage multiple AWS accounts.
-When ready run the relevant serverless deploy command (see below), you will be prompted for the stage to use.
+Here they can be used to separate various accounts if so desired - this is the way to manage multiple AWS accounts.
+When ready run the relevant Serverless deploy command (see below), you will then be prompted for the stage to use.

 Configure Cloudformation resources: a basic set of resources exists to allow the functon to run against the instances in EC2, located in the s-resources-cf.json file.
-These can be reconfigured if need be prior to deploying.
+These can be reconfigured if need be prior to deploying but it is not mandatory to do so and can be left as-is.
+When initialising Serverless will automatically deploy these resources for you.
 Any additional resoureces that are to be included can also go into this file.

-Deploy the configured resources:
+If changes are made deploy the configured resources:

 `sls resources deploy`